- POPULAR CULTURE

 In high school, 1958-1963, I studied classical or ancient history in five courses: Latin for four years and part of one history course.
 In university, 1963-1967, I took several courses that involved ancient history in one way or another.
 I took one course in ancient history, one in the history of education, and two of the philosophy courses.
 All of these courses brought me in touch with the history and philosophy of the ancients.
 In the next 21 years, 1967-1988 the years before I taught ancient history myself, long range historical perspectives came into many of the courses I taught, but I it would be far too complex an account to provide the details, the specifics, in which ancient history came into the teaching of the social sciences over those two decades.
 The names of the courses I taught during those years are found in my CV which I have posted in cyberpsace.
 The ways in which the content, the story of history before the middle ages came into what I taught from the late 1960s to the early 2000s is, as I say, too complex for this brief introduction.

 From 1989 to 1994 I taught ancient history, Ancient Greece(478 to 404 BC) one year and Ancient Rome(133 BC to 14 AD) the next.
 It was a matriculation subject producing several volumes of notes for each of the programs.
 Teaching these subjects over this six year period brought me into my first serious and extended exposure to classical civilization since my university days in the 1960s.
 This exposure occurred at the time when the Mt.
 Carmel Project was in full swing in Haifa Israel for the international Baha'i community.
-In the sixteen years(1995-2011) since completing my teaching of these ancient history courses I have drawn on my many volumes of notes on ancient Greece and Rome.
+In the 20 years(1995-2015) since completing my teaching of these ancient history courses, I have drawn on my many volumes of notes on ancient Greece and Rome.
 I have also added to them significantly.
 The subject of classical civilization is of great interest to me particularly since there are obviously so many parallels to my own world.
-Such a study also provides, I find, many helpful perspectives for understanding the Baha’i Faith, its history and future.
+Such a study also provides, I find, many helpful perspectives for understanding the Baha’i Faith, its history, its present situation in the world, & its future.

-I have taught many subjects in my more than thirty years of teaching and classical history, literature and philosophy did not occupy a central place in these teaching experiences except from time to time.
-Classical studies continues to occupy a place of interest now that I have retired and no longer teach full-time or part-time.
-It is a place of interest I return to occasionally with varying degrees of interest when time, the inclination and some specific writing purpose arises.
-Of course, this is true of all subjects.
-Interest and purpose are key variables.
-There was a core of notes and content to build on in December 1994 when I stopped teaching ancient history.
-I have been building on that core for the last seventeen years.
+I have studied and taught many subjects in the 66 years of my several roles as: a student and scholar, a teacher and tutor, a lecturer and adult educator.
+Studying and teaching classical history, literature and philosophy only occupied a relatively small place in these learning and teaching experiences over more than six-&-one-half decades.
+Classical studies have continued to occupy a place of interest, though, in these my retirement years when I no longer teach full-time or part-time.
+These particular studies are a place of interest I return to occasionally with varying degrees of interest when time, the inclination & some specific writing purpose arises.
+Of course, this is true of many other subjects as well.
+Interest & purpose are key variables.
+There was a core of notes & content to build on in December 1994 when I stopped teaching ancient history.
+I have been building on that core for the last two decades.
 I stopped teaching ancient history five years before retiring from full-time work as a professional teacher.
 I have been adding more and more material to this core now that ancient history has come to occupy this place, however peripheral, in my post-retirement studies.
 As yet I have not had to draw on these notes for the purposes of writing any journal articles for the many Baha’i Studies journals now in existence.
 I do write the occasional essay on the internet drawing on ancient history.
 I do this just for my personal pleasure.
 I also write the occasional prose-poem drawing on themes from the ancients.

 INTRODUCTION: Roman Authors